ket.quantumstate

 Parameters:

-• mode – If "str", return a string representation of the quantum state.
-If "latex", return a LaTeX Math representation of the quantum state.
-If in Jupyter Notebook, defaults to "latex", otherwise defaults to "str".
+• mode – If "str", returns a plain text string.
+If "latex", returns a LaTeX Math representation.
+Defaults to "latex" in Jupyter Notebooks, otherwise "str".

 Returns: